 3. Companies Don’t Provide Mentorship or Follow-Up Coaching

-Singular AI training sessions are not enough.
-According to a report by McKinsey, “48% of employees rank training as the most important factor for gen AI adoption; yet nearly half feel they are receiving moderate or less support.
-Employees need ongoing support, mentorship, and coaching to build confidence and competence in AI implementation.
-Without continued guidance, they often revert to familiar processes rather than integrating AI into their workflows.
+According to a report by McKinsey, “48% of employees rank training as the most important factor for gen AI adoption; yet nearly half feel they are receiving moderate or less support.”
+This gap highlights the difference between offering AI skills training and building true capability.

 The Solution: Hands-On AI Implementation Training